Your source for Saskatchewan cannabis

 The Saskatchewan government has granted 51 retail cannabis permits.
 Dispensaries are located in 32 communities located around the providence including Battleford, Canora, Esterhazy, Estevan, Fort Qu'Appelle, Humboldt, La Loche, La Ronge, Saskatoon, Swift Current, Unity, Warman, and Yorktown.
 Check out our dispensary locator to find dispensaries in your area.

 In order to acquire medical marijuana legally, Saskatchewan residents must obtain a cannabis prescription from a licensed physician.
 Residents must then order from an online retailer to receive their cannabis product via mail carrier.
-You must be 18 years of age to enter the program, and have at least one of the qualifying conditions, which include:
+You must be 18 years of age to enter the program, and have at least one of the qualifying conditions.

 Anyone over the age of 19 can purchase recreational cannabis in Saskatchewan.